lochbrunner/lochbrunner.github.io/index.markdown

 ---

-My name is Matthias Lochbrunner and I am working as a software engineer on autonomous driving at [Bosch](https://www.bosch-mobility-solutions.com/en/mobility-topics/automated-mobility/).
+My name is Matthias Lochbrunner and I am working as a software engineer on autonomous driving at [Robert Bosch GmbH](https://www.bosch-mobility-solutions.com/en/mobility-topics/automated-mobility/).